Skip to content

 Oregon

-To start your cleaning business in Oregon, register with the Oregon Secretary of State (SOS).Register for a business license from the SOS, and apply for a Business Identification Number.
+To get licensed in Oregon, register with the Oregon Secretary of State and apply for a Business Identification Number.
 Check for any more requirements with your city or county.

 Pennsylvania